Unlocking opportunity to produce clean & affordable hydrogen

 H2 can be used onsite for energy storage or shipped elsewhere for other uses

-We are identifying wind energy and Iowa’s growing solar PV resources and potential hydrogen off-takers.
-With abundant wind energy resources and a huge demand for ammonia (which is a hydrogen product), Iowa is the ideal place to begin growing America’s hydrogen economy.
+We inventoried Iowa’s wind energy assets, solar photovoltaic (PV) resources, and potential hydrogen off-takers.
+With abundant wind energy resources and a huge demand for ammonia – which is a hydrogen product – Iowa is the ideal place to begin growing America’s hydrogen economy

-Iowa generates 41.9% of its energy with wind – the highest percentage of any state in the nation – and is second only to Texas in total installed capacity with 10,664 megawatts.
-Iowa is a major agricultural state with the highest corn production in the nation and the second-highest soybean production.
-Iowa has a thriving biofuels industry and a large manufacturing sector – both of which could benefit from competitively priced hydrogen.
+- Iowa generates 57.51% of its energy with wind – the highest percentage of any state in the nation – and is second only to Texas in total installed capacity with 11,660 megawatts.

 Renewable hydrogen production requires a renewable energy source, an electrolyzer, and hydrogen storage and transport infrastructure.
 Wind and solar PV farms provide the perfect energy source.
 Wind farms have high capacity factors while solar farms provide the lowest cost of electricity during the daytime.
 Competitively priced renewable H2 will require both low-cost renewable electricity and a high electrolyzer capacity factor.